Where do puffins live in Ireland?

 The Atlantic Puffin has orange webbed feet with really sharp claws.
 They stand around 20 cm high and have a wingspan of up to 63cm.
 Their bright orange beaks get wider and more colourful during the breeding season.
 These birds survive off fish like herring, hake and capelin.

 Their body colouring is black and white and the Irish or Atlantic puffin has a multicoloured beak with a blue base and orange and yellow stripes.
 There is a rumour that Puffins beaks glow in the dark and apparently that is true.
-A scientist discovered that under UV light the yellow glow fluorescent.
+A scientist discovered that under UV light the yellow glows fluorescent.

 The Puffin is the National Bird of Newfoundland and Labrador.
 While Atlantic Puffin breeding colonies are mostly in Iceland (60% of the world’s population) they are also found in Ireland, Newfoundland and Labrador, Norway and Greenland.